Teslassian/machine-learning/README.md

 # Stanford Online: Machine Learning

-All exercises of the Stanford Online - Machine Learning course by Andrew Ng, as worked out by myself.
+All exercises for the Stanford Online - Machine Learning course by Andrew Ng, as worked out by myself.

 ## About